What is a Requisition on Title?

 A vendor can be sued for damages if the purchaser has relied on false information provided by the vendor, and has consequently suffered losses.

-If a vendor deliberately conceals information, or provides false information to make the purchaser settle, the vendor may face criminal and civil charges: Section 183 of the Conveyancing Act 1919 (NSW).
+The Conveyancing Act 1919 provides that if a vendor deliberately conceals information, or provides false information to make the purchaser settle, the vendor may face criminal and civil charges.

 Incorrect statements by the vendor may be found to be in breach of consumer protection legislation such as the Australian Consumer Law.
 A vendor providing honest but incorrect information may also be liable for negligent misstatement.